Detect file encoding automatically

 </script>

-2. Set Your Webhook URL in CSVBox
+Set the webhook URL in CSVBox

 https://yourdomain.com/webhook